 • Situational awareness at work

-Discussing these topics will better equip your workers to protect themselves against safety risks.
-Plus, it’ll make sure they take an active role in hazard identification and control.
+Discussing these topics equips your workers to protect themselves against safety risks.
+Furthermore, it ensures they take an active role in hazard identification and control.

 Interpersonal relationships

-From verbal altercations to physical fights, there are all sorts of ways interpersonal relationships can affect workplace safety conditions.
-Consider adding these topics to your site’s health and safety training:
+From verbal altercations to physical fights, interpersonal relationships can strongly influence workplace safety conditions.
+Therefore, consider adding the following topics to your site’s health and safety training:

 • Examples of workplace violence